 Hvitserkur

-Sometimes wind and water erosion causes nature to create incredible natural monuments, as is the case with Hvítserkur, the enormous basalt rock stack located in Húnaflói Bay on the coast of northwest Iceland.
+Sometimes wind and water erosion causes nature to create incredible natural monuments.
+This is the case with Hvítserkur, the enormous basalt rock stack located in Húnaflói Bay on the coast of northwest Iceland.

-At 50 feet (over 15 metres) in height, Hvitserkur protudes dramatically from the middle of a black sand beach.
-The intriguing shape of this mammoth basalt rock stack reminds some onlookers of a dragon and others of a rhinocerous or an elephant... although according to popular legends in this part of Iceland, Hvitserkur could even be a troll that turned to stone when it was surprised by the sunrise.
+At 50 feet (over 15 metres) in height, Hvitserkur protrudes dramatically from the middle of a black sand beach.
+The intriguing shape of this mammoth basalt rock stack reminds some onlookers of a dragon and others of a rhinoceros or an elephant.
+According to popular legends in this part of Iceland, Hvitserkur could even be a troll that turned to stone when it was surprised by the sunrise.

 How to visit Hvitserkur?

-Although it is one of the most interesting tourist attractions in northern Iceland, many people leave it out of their itineraries due to its location.
+Although it's one of the most interesting tourist attractions in northern Iceland, many people leave it out of their itineraries due to its difficult location.
 The only way to get there is by car: it's a 25 mile (40 km) drive along the unpaved Route 711 after turning off the Ring Road.